slackapi/python-slack-sdk/docs-src/real_time_messaging.rst

 this client executes your callback while passing along any information it receives.
 We also give you the ability to call our web client from inside your callbacks.

-In our example below, we watch for a [message event][message-event] that contains "Hello" and if its recieved, we call the `say_hello()` function.
+In our example below, we watch for a `message event <https://api.slack.com/events/message>`_ that contains "Hello" and if its recieved, we call the `say_hello()` function.
 We then issue a call to the web client to post back to the channel saying "Hi" to the user.

 Connecting to the RTM API
 ------------------------------------------